-The main gate of Green Mount Cemetery 1839 is an important Gothic revival work by Carey Long, preceded by an Egyptian-revival work that was not built.
+The main gate of Green Mount Cemetery 1839 is an important Gothic revival work by Cary Long, preceded by an Egyptian-revival work that was not built.
 The Samuel W. Smith house 1848 at Park Avenue & Hamilton Street is by Long, much altered.
 The Baltimore Athenaeum 1846, a masterpiece formerly on St. Paul Street at Saratoga Street, and many other known institutional, commercial and residential works by him in Baltimore are destroyed.

 He quickly became known beyond Maryland.
 His major Virginia works include the school for the Deaf, Dumb and Blind 1839 in Staunton, Kinloch 1847, a major house in Essex County destroyed by fire in 1948, and St. George’s Episcopal Church 1849 in Fredericksburg.
 His St. Mary Roman Catholic Cathedral 1842 in Natchez, Mississippi, together with St. Alphonsus in Baltimore, established a basic style for Roman Catholic Churches copied elsewhere.
 The Natchez Cathedral followed the appointment of the first Mississippi bishop who was President of St. Mary’s Seminary in Baltimore, and for whom Long designed a steeple in 1840 (now destroyed) for Godefroy’s earlier chapel there.
 The Cathedral’s drawings were among the drawings auctioned in New York following Long’s death.

 In 1835 he entered the competition for the Houses of Parliament in London and may have designed a villa in Hungary in the early 1840s for a nephew of the founding pastor of his St. Alphonsus Roman Catholic Church in Baltimore.

-In late 1848 Carey Long announced his intention to relocate his office to 61 Wall Street in New York where a new major project, the Astor Library, had drawn him.
+In late 1848 Cary Long announced his intention to relocate his office to 61 Wall Street in New York where a new major project, the Astor Library, had drawn him.
 He died tragically young of cholera suddenly 5 July 1849 in Morristown, NJ where he was visiting a client, leaving his widow and four children still in Baltimore, the move not quite complete.
-Carey Long is buried in the First Presbyterian Churchyard in Morristown, New Jersey*.
+Cary Long is buried in the First Presbyterian Churchyard in Morristown, New Jersey*.